Table of Contents

 Section 3 describes the line of succession of the presidency.
 It states that if the president-elect dies before taking office on January 20, the vice president becomes president.

 Additionally, suppose a president is not chosen before the January 20 deadline or the president-elect is deemed unfit to serve.
-In that case, the vice president will become acting president until a new president can be selected.
+In that case, the vice president will become the acting president until a new president can be selected.

+For example, say both a president-elect and vice president-elect are considered unfit to serve their terms.
 In such a scenario, Congress is given the authority to choose a new acting president until a president and/or vice president can be selected.

 Section 4 of the 20th Amendment